dazinator/Dazinator.Extensions.WritableOptions/README.md

 ```

-You can now use and update options by injecting `IUpdatableOptions<TestOptions>` like so:
+You can now update options by injecting `IUpdatableOptions<TestOptions>` like so:

 ```